Building and Construction Law PG (11456.1)

 General University policy on special assessment requirements applies.

-Special assessment, such as extensions and special conditions, should be applied for in writing or email, supported by a justification and evidence.
+Special assessment, such as extensions and special conditions, should be applied for in writing or email prior to the due date, supported by a justification and evidence.

-You are advised to consult the Inclusion and Engagement unit if your claim is based on illness, personal hardship or disability: Inclusion and Engagement
+You are advised to consult the Inclusion and Engagement team if you have an ongoing issue which may affect your studies, particularly if your claim is based on illness, personal hardship or disability: Inclusion and Engagement

 The University of Canberra policy on supplementary assessment applies: Assessment Procedures Policy.
 To be eligible for supplementary assessment, a student must: be enrolled in their final semester of study; have failed a single unit, with a final mark between 45-49% in the unit; and have passed all other units undertaken in that semester.
 The failed unit must be the final unit required to complete the academic requirements of their course.